CleverCloud/doc.clever-cloud.com/commons/addons/clever-cloud-addons.md

 Now, select the plan you need for you add-on.
 You can find details about the pricing, the capacity of the add-on, ... on this page or in the corresponding documentation page.

-The third step offer you to choose with which application you want to link you add-on.
-Linking an add-on with an application add [environment variables](/admin-console/environment-variables.md) to the application.
+The third step offers you to choose with which application you want to link you add-on.
+Linking an add-on to an application will provide configuration to the application through [environment variables](/admin-console/environment-variables.md).
 This environment variables must be used in your application to, for example, provide the credentials and the localization of the database provided by the add-on.

-The last step let you choose the name of the add-on (for example "My database") and the region where the add-on is hosted.
+The last step lets you choose the name of the add-on (for example "My database") and the region where the add-on is hosted.
 Click on the button **Create** and the add-on will now available in your organisation, and corresponding variables will be available for the applications linked to the add-on you just created.